Tomcariello/Politi-Kaboom/readme.md

 				If NOT game over: terminate all bombs, stop dropping bombs If game over, reset the game (Melissa)
-			Add multiple stages (if you catch all of the bombs, press space bar to keep going)
+			Add multiple stages (if you catch all of the bombs, press space bar to keep going) Remove the white from the Barrel sprite image

 		To-Do:
-			Make Trump Sprite's movements more robust
+			Make Trump Sprite's movements more robust (animate!)
-			Remove the white from the Barrel sprite image (Tom-doing this today) Make it so the Barrel cannot topple over (this happened to me once; I'll try to recreate it -Tom)
+			Make it so the Barrel cannot topple over (this happens as things speed up.
+Can we increase the barrel weight?)

 	Version.02: Add some flavor